Or search by topic

-In a number pyramid, the numbers on the lower levels determine the numbers above them.
+In a number pyramid, the numbers on the lower layers determine the numbers above them.

 Try entering some different numbers in the bottom row - you don't have to stick to single-digit numbers.

 Can you work out how the numbers in the upper layers are generated?